alvarop/chaac/fw/chaac/README.md

 # Chaac Firmware

-The latest Ostur hardware uses the STM32L432KC microcontroller and the [Apache Mynewt](https://mynewt.apache.org/) OS for the firmware.
+The latest Chaac hardware uses the STM32L432KC microcontroller and the [Apache Mynewt](https://mynewt.apache.org/) OS for the firmware.

 ## Building the Firmware
 **NOTE: This project currently uses mynewt's top-of-tree code, so the newt-tool will have to be compiled from source.
 Sorry :(**